tmcowley/natural-selection-sim/README.md

 # Natural Selection Model
-A model for evolution by natural selection, which makes **many** simplifications and shortcuts.
+A model for evolution by natural selection that makes **many** simplifications.

 This small project was undertaken to assist my understanding of object-oriented programming in Python.